 Generally speaking I can advise this place for everyone: beginners, experienced in meditation, every age or religion.
 You can stay there from 3 to 10 days.
 Longer stays are also possible but monk needs to agree for that and see if you are really motivated.
 However, if you don’t like the place you can leave any time you wish.

 Most of the visitors are foreigners, though Thai people are present as well.
 Leading meditation monk speaks in both languages.

 A bit about the conditions

 There are few big halls for sleeping, of course separate for boys and girls.
-Besides there are individual wooden houses where you can be totally private.
+Besides, there are individual wooden houses where you can be totally private.
 Conditions we lived in were totally comfortable.
-Of course it is not a hotel so no fluffy mattresses or bath tubes with bubbles.
-Monastery is modest but having a hot shower is possible, sleeping well also.
+Of course, it is not a hotel so no fluffy mattresses or bath tubes with bubbles.
+Monastery is modest but having a hot shower is possible, as well as sleeping good.
 I have nothing to complain about.
 I heard in some hard core courses there is just a wooden lag instead of pillow and freezing cold water in the shower.
-No no no, don’t get scared.
+No, no, no, don’t get scared.
 Forest monastery is really comfortable!
 There is even a coffee shop where you can get snacks if you are hungry in the evening and internet if you miss your family or have some job to do.
 No worries also about white clothes.
 If you don’t have some, backpacking around Thailand, you can just take any from the storage provided.
 They are second hand but clean.

 What about the fee?

 Monastery runs on donations, mostly Thai people, not necessarily coming here for meditation.
 It is part of Buddhist tradition to donate, because it provides good luck and positive karma.
 Everything here is free (except in the coffee shop).
 You don’t have to pay for meditation course, food or accommodation.
 However, there is a donation box and leaving some money is up to you.

 Are you already packing your luggage to get there?